using LinearAlgebra # Needed for matrix operations like rank() and solving linear systems.

 end

-# Example: n random lines, find and plot all intersections
+# Example: Generate n random line segments, then find and plot all intersections.

 n = 10